All roads lead to Negril. I'm so grateful to have visited this oasis before the end of 2020 and I'm already stoked for my next trip to the West Coast.

 Chill Pops is a new spot on the strip that has all the buzz.
 This IG-worthy kiosk is located in the Boardwalk Shopping Village (across the road from Country Country) and invites you to 'taste the island'.

-Patsy's is a quaint coffee shop on Negril's West End that is the perfect chill spot to wind down after a day of exploring.
+Patsy's is a quaint coffee shop on Negril's West End that is the perfect chill spot to wind down after a day of adventure.
 While I'll admit that their Instagram pictures led me here, it's the energy and vibe that really captured me.
 This roadside shop offers a selection of breakfast & lunch options, refreshments and desserts- including delicious locally-made ice cream.
-It's the perfect spot to enjoy good company and relax to the sound of the waves peacefully hitting the shore.
+It's the perfect spot to enjoy good company and the sound of the waves peacefully hitting the shore.

 SEVEN MILE BEACH